UPRI-earthquake/upri-earthquake.github.io/doc/fdsnws.md

 1. ***Station Locations:*** You can find out where seismographic stations are located on the Earth's surface.
 This data is crucial for understanding which regions are being monitored for seismic activity.

-2. ***Instrument Details:*** The service offers information about the instruments used at each station, including their specifications and capabilities.
-This helps you know how data is collected and recorded.
+2. ***Instrument Details:*** The service offers information about the instruments used at each station, most importantly, their frequency response.
+The frequency response is necessary for the digital processing of the instrument data.

 3. ***Operational Status:*** You can learn whether a station is currently operational or if it's undergoing maintenance or repairs.
 This is essential for assessing the reliability of data from that station.